Spartabariallali/Sparta_Airport_Project/README.md

 - Generate a flight list with name and passport number to check identity on flight

 ## Instructions:
-Use Main File to run
+Use Main File to run the program from main.py
+This will call the menu interface